 A Debt Arrangement Scheme is a debt management tool for you if you have two or more debts and know you could pay them back in full.
 Perhaps you’ve been in ill-health for a while or have been made redundant from a well-paid job, but you are confident that you can turn things around.

-With the help of a trained money advisor, you set up a debt payment plan (DPP) based on your current financial circumstances which they approach your creditors to gain approval for.
+With the help of a trained money advisor, you set up a debt arrangement scheme based on your current financial circumstances which they approach your creditors to gain approval for.
 The difference between this debt repayment option and others is that the total amount of money you have available for creditors is split fairly between them.

 No-one gets more than anyone else, but usually the offer made to your creditor is less than what you are contracted to pay them.